 “May have started as little more than repositories for database schema, sometimes accompanied by business documentation around the database tables and columns.”
 But, “instead looking up a table name and reading its description, users can search for business entities, then find data sets related to them, so they can quickly perform analysis and derive insights.”

-While business terms, found in a Data Catalog, can be also found Business Glossary, a Data Catalog looks more like a directory.
-Data Catalogs assume users already know or have easy access to business definitions.
-Data Catalogs self-service capabilities make them valuable in Business Intelligence.
+While business terms, found in a data catalog, can be also found in business glossaries, a data catalog looks more like a directory.
+Data catalogs assume users already know or have easy access to business definitions.
+Data catalogs self-service capabilities make them valuable in Business Intelligence.

 - Harvard Open Door Project (HODP), created “to increase transparency and solve problems on campus.”’

 - IBM Watson connected customer data and advertising information, for an automotive company, to better target the right audiences at the right time.

 - Kansas City, MO used open data catalog to “drive decisions to save money through more efficient repairs and maintenance of streets, water lines and other infrastructure.”

 - Financial Industry Regulatory Authority (FINRA) created a data catalog “that stores technical metadata to support querying and data fixes.
 In addition, it features a UI that allows data scientists and other consumers to explore the data sets.”

 (Image Reference: The Costal and Marine Geology Data Catalog)

 - “Business-oriented directories that help users find the data they need, quickly.”
 (Sokolovsky and Mahajan, DATAVERSITY®)

 - “Solution designed for business users to solve data-centric issues that hold decisions, business processes and outcomes hostage (Andrew White, TechRepublic)